Jimmy2027/ghchain/README.md

   --help           Show this message and exit.

 Commands:
-  fix-refs       If you messed up your stack with a rebase and lost the... land           Merge the specified branch into the configured base branch. publish        Publish all updated branches in the stack to the remote. rebase         Rebase the current branch onto branch, using... refresh        Update the commit notes with the PR/ workflow statuses... run-workflows  Run the github workflows that are specified in the...
+  fix-refs        If you messed up your stack with a rebase and lost the... fixup           Commands to fixup a commit and rebase the stack. land            Merge the specified branch into the configured base... process-commit  Process a single commit by its SHA. publish         Publish all updated branches in the stack to the remote. rebase          Rebase the current branch onto branch, using... refresh         Update the commit notes with the PR/ workflow statuses... run-workflows   Run the github workflows that are specified in the...
 ```

 ## Usage Example